 He might not always be very affectionate, but then when he climbs up on my knee and gives me a cuddle it is just that extra bit special and it just makes everything worth it.

-Jamie is now almost six years old and is a lovely little boy who just keeps on amazing us.
+Jamie is now six years old and is a lovely little boy who just keeps on amazing us.
 More than anything, he has taught us about patience, love, understanding and acceptance.
 We will be forever grateful for Jamie completing our little family and we can’t wait for all the adventures he will take us on.